 Biography written in a readable literary form with humour and subtlety.
-Awarded the Miloslav Švandrlík award for the best humoristic book of the year and shortlisted for the F. X. Šalda Award as the most serious one at the same time.
+Awarded the Miloslav Švandrlík award for the best humor book of the year, and simultaneously shortlisted as a critical heavyweight for the F. X. Šalda Award.

 Ladislav Čumba’s literary text explores the story of Ludwig Wittgenstein, one of the most influential philosophers of the 20th century.
-The son of a Kladno steelmaker, one of the richest people in the Austro-Hungarian Empire, whose mother Poldi is still remembered by residents of Kladno, he turned his back on that enormous wealth.
-He became a gardener and, after a colourful journey, a philosophy teacher at Cambridge.
-This story of the Czech traces in the family and life of the philosopher Wittgenstein is a testimony to the tenacity of both capitalists and writers, to intransigence and tolerance, to arts patronage and the power of the spoken and written word.
-It also takes in eminent artists of the period, in many cases family friends, like Rilke, Trakl, Klimt, Brahms, Hindemith and Ravel.
-The book is underscored with top-quality graphic design (Jan Čumlivski) that is attractive to users and naturally complements the textual collage with a pictorial collage.
+The son of a steelmaker who became one of the richest people in the Austro-Hungarian Empire, as well as the grandson of Kladno’s famed Leopoldine, Wittgenstein turned his back on enormous wealth to become a gardener, and, after a colourful journey, a professor of philosophy at Cambridge University.
+This story of the Czech traces the family and life of the philosopher in a testimony to the shared tenacity of capitalists and writers; a study of intransigence and tolerance; and a tracing of arts patronage and the power of language.
+It also explores Wittgenstein’s links to eminent artists of the period, such as Rilke, Trakl, Klimt, Brahms, Hindemith and Ravel.
+The book is fortified by Jan Čumlivski ‚s remarkable graphic design, which incorporates textual with pictorial collage.

-“This is not a philosophical work, an attack on Wittgenstein’s ideological world, a discussion or a polemic. Čumba is concerned with an investigation into the background, both real and hypothetical, in which Wittgenstein grew up.
-He is following in the footsteps of all kinds of experiments and postmodern actors, from Jarry, through Queneau and Perec to Ouředník and Brikcius.
-And to a certain extent also Wittgenstein himself.”
+“This is not a philosophical work, an attack on Wittgenstein’s ideological world, a discussion or a polemic. Čumba is concerned with an investigation into the background in which Wittgenstein grew up, both real and theoretical.
+He is following in the footsteps of all kinds of experiments and postmodern actors, from Jarry, through Queneau and Perec, to Ouředník and Brikcius.
+And to a certain extent, also Wittgenstein himself.”